worldbank/gld/Support/A - Guides and Documentation/GLD Manual/GLD_Manual_Overview.md

 First step is to obtain the raw data and the documentation as well as establishing the access rights to the data.
 Access rights can range from publicly accessible data (e.g., downloadable on the National Statistical Office – NSO – website) to restricted information (e.g., shared for a particular project, can only be used for it, nothing else).
 The documentation can come from the initial data share but is often expanded by checking microdata databases (e.g., ILO survey library) and through research done when harmonizing (e.g., looking for a national industry classification document when trying to code industry variables).

 Once it is clear we have all the information to begin we create the relevant survey variables on our internal server.
 The folders follow the World Bank microdata archiving standard, consisting of a top folder of the type CCC_YYYY_\[SurveyName\], where CCC is the ISO three letter code for the country, YYYY the year of survey start (e.g., for a survey spanning from July 2017 to June 2018 YYYY is 2017), and [SurveyName] is the survey name (e.g., ENPE, LFS, …).
 Inside each is a folder for the raw data and one for the harmonized.
-[MORE: SEE RELEVANT SECTION].
+More on the organization of files and folders [at the end of this section](#how-is-the-information-I-access-organized?).

 The folder with the data is placed in the working folder for the person working on it so that, while assigned to them, it is accessible to all GLD harmonizers, to be able to access it, act on it even if the person is not working.
 The harmonizer in charge then will get to work and get acquainted with the survey and start harmonizing.
 Most often, during the harmonization process the harmonizer reaches out to either the NSO or country office colleagues (or both) to understand further details of the survey (e.g., how changes in administrative boundaries took place).

-Once the harmonizer has finished coding all possible variables for all years, they will run tow kinds of quality checks.
+Once the harmonizer has finished coding all possible variables for all years, they will run two kinds of quality checks.
 1) Within year checks that evaluate whether the survey is coherent with itself (correct variable definitions, sensible coding (most people with a professional occupation (doctors, lawyers) have above secondary education)) and with external data (e.g., compare the labor force participation (LFP) calculated from the harmonized data with that from WDI or ILOSTAT).
 2) Across years checks that evaluate whether there are any unexpected jumps in the time series (e.g., LFP has an abrupt fall from one year to the next).

 The results are discussed with the GLD focal point and case-by-case decisions are taken.
 For example, even if the harmonized data LFP is different from that of the WDI or ILOSTAT, the “divergent” information will be kept if the coding adheres to the GLD standard and is equal to the one reported by the NSO.
 An abrupt fall in the LFP may be warranted if a change in the definition of employment was introduced during the years covered.